iterative/dvc.org/content/docs/start/visualization.md

 ### Creating plots from tabular data

-A useful plot to show the classification performance is the confusion matrix.
+A useful plot to show the classification performance is the [confusion matrix].
 In order to produce it, DVC expects a CSV **plot file** in the form:

 ```csv
 actual,predicted